Union

 If a dataset is fairly sparse, it may provide a performance and memory advantage to union by groups of geometries partitioned by a “touches” relation.

-This can be done by using grouping the geometries via ST_ClusterDBSCAN
+This can be done by using grouping the geometries via ST_ClusterDBSCAN with a zero or small distance, and then unioning the groups.

 If needed the result could then be unioned once again to create a single result geometry.
 In theory the partitions should be disjoint, so potentially just collecting them should be faster and produce a valid MultiPolygon.